Mangla Fort

 Mangla Fort (منگلا قلعہ) is a historical fort located in Mangla, Azad Kashmir.
 It is currently under the administration of the Pakistan Army and is not publicly accessible.

 During the construction of the Mangla Dam, a large portion of the fort was submersed in the dam.
 Presently, only about five to six acres of the southwestern part remain above water.

 History

 Established before the common era on the hills adjacent to the Jhelum River, the fort signifies the geographical and historical demarcation known as the Gateway to Kashmir, where the Jhelum River delineates the border between Punjab and Azad Kashmir.

-The fort's initial structure was composed of mud and stones, with subsequent enhancements during the Dogra period, including the addition of decorative arches.
+The fort's initial structure was composed of mud and stones, with subsequent enhancements made by the Gakhars during the early Mughal period, including the addition of decorative arches.
 Its construction utilized materials such as sandy stones, stone sketches, and large wooden beams, with carved stones of varying lengths, and some areas featuring limestone.

 Overview

 The site encompasses a 100-square-mile lake and the Mangla Dam, significant for its role in hydro-electrical power generation.
 The river's water sources include the Vari Nag Fountain and Wular Lake in the Himalayas of Kashmir.
 The construction of the dam, aligned with the provisions of the Indus Waters Treaty, was a notable development in the region.
 The area also includes an army garrison and is known for its local freshwater fish, especially the Mahasher, from Mangla Lake and the Jhelum River.